hmcts/cnp-module-postgres/README.md

 # **Warning** Deprecated, do not use for new services.

-All new teams to deploy Postgres Flexible server using this module [here](https://github.com/hmcts/terraform-module-postgresql-flexible).
+All new teams are to deploy [Postgres Flexible server](https://github.com/hmcts/terraform-module-postgresql-flexible).

 This module will be archived once all teams have migrated to Flexible server.